jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 ## Import V4 config to V6

+Built into Cyberdrop-DL is a tool that allows you to import both your configs and your history DB from a v4 version of Cyberdrop-DL.
+You can use it by selecting "Import V4 Items".

 {% hint style="warning" %}
 Support for v4 is deprecated and will be removed in a future release.
 To upgrade to the latest version, you may need to perform a sequential upgrade.
 First, update CDL to the last version that supported v4 and then update to the latest version.

-Last version with v4 support: `6.1.0`
+Last version with v4 support: `6.2.0`

 You can install an specific version with pip by running: